Best Practice

 Choose the right tools

 Once you’ve determined the pilot project, select the right tools for a successful DevOps implementation.
-This includes version control systems like Git, CI/CD pipelines such as Jenkins or GitLab CI, and monitoring tools like Prometheus or ELK stack.
+This includes version control systems like Git, CI/CD pipelines such as Jenkins or GitLab CI, and monitoring tools like Prometheus or ELK stack, and DevOps automation tools like Docker or Raygun.
 Choose the right tool based on your team's skills and the project requirements.
 This step is critical because the right tools can have a large impact on your team's productivity and the effectiveness of your DevOps workflow.

 Automate and integrate key stages